Preliminary election results show a measure that would limit future taxes and… Read More

 - An Oxford Economics study, produced in partnership with the American Beverage Association, found consumers in Philadelphia avoid the city-wide beverage tax by shopping outside the city or substituting soft drinks with sugary drink powders.
 Due to this shift, the city experienced an employment decline of 1,192 workers, or the equivalent of $80 million in lost GDP, as a result of the beverage tax.

 - A tax on snack foods and beverages in Mexico was reported to have worked because a survey said Mexicans were buying fewer taxed beverages.
-But obesity has continued to climb in Mexico, and average calories decreased by a mere 4.9 calories per day, an amount not even measurable on a bathroom scale, according to one study conducted by a supporter of the tax.
+But according to one study conducted by a supporter of the tax, obesity has continued to climb in Mexico, and average calories consumed decreased by a mere 4.9 calories per day, an amount not even measurable on a bathroom scale.
 While beverage consumption did go down the first year of the tax, it rebounded the following year.

 There is a better way to help Americans make healthy decisions for their families, and it starts with understanding the facts.
 We at AFBC encourage all stakeholders to take a fact-based approach to their dietary choices.